rbalman/cfn-compose/README.md

 ```

 - Mandatory `Flows:` section
-  `Flow` is a collection of CloudFormation stacks that are deployed sequentially. `Flows` is collection of flows which can be ordered using `Order` property. `Flows` can run in parallel or sequentially based on the Order property.
+  `Flow` is a collection of CloudFormation stacks that are deployed sequentially. `Flows` is collection of flow which can be ordered using `Order` property. `Flows` can run in parallel or sequentially based on the Order property.
   - Optional `Order` can be any `unsigned` integer.
 Default `Order` is set to `0`.
 Flow with lowest orders are deployed first.
   - Optional `Description`
   - Mandatory `Stacks` which is the collection of CFN stack.
 Below are the supported attributes of the stack object